sverok-man-collaboration/kalejdoskop-api/README.md

 ## Getting Started

-These instructions will guide you through the process of setting up the project on your local machine for development and testing purposes.
+These instructions will guide you through the process of setting up the api on your local machine for development and testing purposes.

 ### Prerequisites